Peering Behind the Shield: Guardrail Identification in Large Language Models: Introduction

-Moreover, to analyze the impact of our proposed method further, we perform an ablation study to examine the role of each component, particularly our loss terms designed to optimize adversarial queries and the existence of the query set.
-Our findings reveal that each term is crucial for the identification.
-For example, when there is no loss ensuring the prompt remains \texttt{safe} for other guardrails, \method tends to misidentify that the LlamaGuard3 is used in the agent that is only equipped with WildGuard.
+Moreover, to analyze the impact of our proposed method, we perform an ablation study to examine the role of each component, particularly our loss terms designed to optimize adversarial queries and the existence of the query set.
+Our findings reveal that our loss terms and the query set are crucial for the identification.
+For example, without the loss ensuring the prompt remains \texttt{safe} for other guardrails ($L_3$), \method tends to misidentify that the LlamaGuard3~\cite{CKZSRZPCUP24} is used in the agent that is only equipped with WildGuard as the input guardrail.

-Overall, our contributions are as follows: \begin{itemize} \item We are the first to identify the guardrails used in conversational AI agents, which helps to audit the guardrail for test failure attribution while also providing more information for the attacker to conduct their attacks. \item We propose \method, which uses adversarial prompts to identify the guardrail used in an AI agent.
-Experiments show its effectiveness on four candidate guardrails on various agents under diverse scenarios. \item The ablation study demonstrates the importance of our proposed loss terms, showing that their removal significantly degrades identifying performance. \end{itemize}
+Overall, our contributions are as follows: \begin{itemize} \item We propose \method, the first method that uses guard-specific adversarial prompts to identify guardrails in black-box AI agents, overcoming core challenges under this setting. \item Experiments show the effectiveness and robustness of \method on four candidate guardrails on various agents under diverse scenarios. \item Our ablation study demonstrates the importance of each component in our proposed method, showing that their removal significantly degrades identifying performance. \end{itemize}